BaraqFi/MONSEND/WALLET_README.md

-# MONCAST
+# MONSEND

-A Farcaster Mini App for managing MON tokens on Monad Testnet.
+A Farcaster Mini App for sending and receiving MON tokens on Monad Testnet.

 ## Features